Paul Collins (artist): Career

+20th century

-In 1969 Paul traveled to West Africa with his eldest son Michael, where Paul studied and portrayed the Senegalese and Gambian people in their native environment.
+In 1969, Collins traveled to West Africa with his eldest son Michael, where Paul studied and portrayed the Senegalese and Gambian people in their native environment.
 The resulting series entitled, "Black Portrait of an African Journey" was exhibited throughout Africa, Europe and the United States.
 The series was well received by critics.
 As the Detroit Free Press noted, "The immediate result of the African trip was the establishment of Collins’ name as a potent new view visual commentator on the human condition."
 Many of the paintings were featured in the movie titled "Save the Children" released by Paramount in 1972.
 The Senegalese government named a street, Rue Monsieur Paul Collins, in his honor.

 A few years later while at the United Nations conference with Unicef in New York he was invited by Chief Fools Crow from the Pine Ridge Reservation to come and live with them and portray another part of his ancestry.
 So in 1972, Collins relocated to the Rosebud and Pine Ridge Indian reservations of South Dakota to document the current state of the American Indian.
 The thirty painting series "Other voices- A Native American Tableau" opened in New York and exhibited Paris.

 During this time Collins found himself acting as a diplomatic liaison between the Sioux Indians and the United States government.
 With the help of Michigan representative, and friend, Guy Vanderjagt, the Sioux and other tribes honored Collins by making him a full brother, naming him: "Bright Eagle".
 Collins wrote and illustrated an article about the experiences in Ebony Magazine, June 1973.